LukeShortCloud/rootpages/src/linux_commands/permissions.rst

 Create a new user.

 .. csv-table::
-   :header: Usage, Explanation, Example
+   :header: Usage, Explanation
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "-d", "specify different home directory; default is /home/$USER", "" "-e <DATE>", "specify when the account expires", "" "-f", "specify when the password expires", ""
+   "-d", "specify different home directory; default is /home/$USER" "-e <DATE>", "specify when the account expires" "-f", "specify when the password expires"
-   "-G", "adds the user to additional groups", "" "-m", "creates home dir using /etc/skel files", "" "-u", "provide a custom UID", ""
+   "-G", "adds the user to additional groups"
+   "-m", "creates home dir using /etc/skel files" "-u", "provide a custom UID"
-   "-g", "provide a custom GID", ""
+   "-g", "provide a custom GID"
-   "-p", "specifiy an encrypted password", ""
+   "-p", "specifiy an encrypted password"
-   "-s", "choose their default shell", ""
+   "-s", "choose their default shell"
-   "-Z", "set the SELinux user for the user's login", ""
+   "-Z", "set the SELinux user for the user's login"

 usermod
 ~~~~~~~